3. MATERIAL ACCOUNTING POLICY INFORMATION

 b) Goodwill

-The excess of the cost of an acquisition over the Company's share in the fair value of the acquiree's identifiable assets and liabilities is recognised as goodwill.
-If the excess is negative, a bargain purchase gain is recognised in equity as capital reserve.
+The excess of the cost of an acquisition over the Company's share in the fair value of the acquiree's identifiable assets and liabilities is recognized as goodwill.
+If the excess is negative, a bargain purchase gain is recognized in equity as capital reserve.
 Goodwill is measured at cost less accumulated impairment (if any).

 Goodwill associated with disposal of an operation that is part of cash-generating unit is measured based on the relative values of the operation disposed of and the portion of the cash-generating unit retained, unless some other method better reflects the goodwill associated with the operation disposed of.